 Emotional Support Animals at The College of St. Benedict

-CSB Pet Policy
+CSB+SJU Pet Policy

-The only pets allowed in campus residence halls/apartments/houses are fish within a tank no larger than 10 gallons.
+The only pets allowed in campus residence halls/apartments/houses are fish with a tank no larger than 10 gallons.
 However, the U.S. Department of Housing and Urban Development (HUD) has established the need for housing providers to consider “Emotional Support Animals” (or ESAs), as an appropriate accommodation within one’s place of residence under the Fair Housing Act (FHA).

 What is an ESA?

-An ESA is not a pet.
-An emotional support animal is a companion animal that provides therapeutic benefit to an individual with a documented mental or psychiatric disability.
-The individual seeking to bring an ESA onto campus must have a verifiable disability, not simply a desire for companionship.
 The animal can serve as a “reasonable accommodation” for a person who meets the definition of a disability under the Americans with Disabilities Act, the Fair Housing Act, and the Rehabilitation Act of 1973.
 The animal is determined to be needed in order to address specific functional limitations and allow the person to live independently.
 As this is an accommodation, students must participate in an interactive process to have an animal approved.

 What type of animals may I have as an ESA?